andycroll/andycroll.com/_posts/2019/2019-10-20-use-a-deprecation-message.md

 end
 ```

-When you of your co-workers call `Coffee.new.make` you’ll see...
+When you or one of your co-workers calls `Coffee.new.make`, you’ll see...

 ```
 DEPRECATION WARNING: We should #make_properly with an Aeropress